mwanjoge/curawork-coding-challenge/README.md

 - JQuery
 - MySQL

-The project already includes usable UI components, so the focus is mainly on the backend with a bit of Jquery.
+Please use the given UI componentes / blade files for the frontend, and focus on the backend only with a bit of Jquery.

 The project in production is very similar: A Laravel 8 monolith + Bootsrap + Jquery.
 In the future, however, the whole thing will probably be rewritten to a REST API + Flutter / React Native.